KleinMandolin/LLVM-Conversions/README.md

 The purpose of the LLVM IR conversion step was to show a proof of concept for multi-platform verification (e.g. running C/C++ vulnerability scanners on Rust code), as well as provide a consistent input for later behavioral model generation via ChatGPT (not included).

-For more info, check the docs pdf, including sources for the test code files conversion was run on.
+For more info, check the docs pdf, including sources for the test code files conversion was run on, as well as the research poster pdf.